radiukpavlo/python-programming/10_Lesson_Loops/lesson-10_loops.md

 8. Go to the data folder and use the [countries.py](https://github.com/radiukpavlo/python-programming/blob/main/data/countries.py) file.
 Loop through the countries and extract all the countries containing the word _land_.
 9. This is a fruit list, ['banana', 'orange', 'mango', 'lemon'] reverse the order using loop.
 10. Go to the data folder and use the [countries_data.py](https://github.com/radiukpavlo/python-programming/blob/main/data/countries-data.py) file.
-   1. What are the total number of languages in the data
+   * What are the total number of languages in the data?
-   2. Find the ten most spoken languages from the data
+   * Find the ten most spoken languages from the data.
-   3. Find the 10 most populated countries in the world
+   * Find the 10 most populated countries in the world.

 🎉 CONGRATULATIONS ! 🎉